There are many illnesses that today can be partially or completely cured with a stem cell transplant.

 At this point it is not known how long cord blood can be stored and still provide healthy stem cells for transplantation.
 We do know that they last at least ten years, as stem cells that old have been successfully transplanted.
 This is a good thing, since it greatly widens the pool of possible donors.
 It also increases the chances of finding a match.

 Life is full of challenges.
 Having Solutions that work for you makes all the difference in the world.

 Whether its Health, Financial or another Challenge you Face, Signup for our Emails and get innovative suggestions to keep you Smiling Thru Life.

 Stem Cell Treatment Process

-After a transplant is performed, the recipient is not magically cured of the disease the very next day, rather they are still susceptible to infections and must be closely monitored for at least two months after the transplant, since it takes that long for engraftment of the stem cells to occur, and for the donor stem cells to start doing the job they were intended to do.
+After a transplant is performed, the recipient is not magically cured of the disease the very next day.
+They are still susceptible to infections and must be closely monitored for at least two months after the transplant.
+It takes that long for engraftment of the stem cells to occur, and for the donor stem cells to start doing the job they were intended to do.